Thorn EMI: Defence

-Machine Tools
+Machine tools

-In the early 1980s, Thorn EMI Machine Tools manufactured Computerised Numerical Controlled (CNC) machine tools at its EMI-MEC Limited factory in Chandlers Ford, Eastleigh, Hampshire.
+In the early 1980s, Thorn EMI Machine Tools manufactured computerised numerical controlled (CNC) machine tools at its EMI-MEC Limited factory in Chandlers Ford, Eastleigh, Hampshire.

 Computer software

 Home software

 In the early to mid-1980s, Thorn EMI Video Programmes released a number of games for several home computer formats, initially under their own name.
-These included Computer War, Tank Commander, Snooker and Billiards, 8-Ball and Tournament Pool, Darts, Cribbage and Dominoes (1981), Gold Rush, Mutant Herd, Road Racer, Volcanic Planet (1983), and River Rescue (1982).
+These included Computer War, Submarine Commander, Tank Commander, Snooker and Billiards, 8-Ball and Tournament Pool, Darts, Cribbage and Dominoes (1981), Gold Rush, Mutant Herd, Road Racer, Volcanic Planet (1983), and River Rescue (1982).
 They received a lukewarm reception with no major hits, although Snooker and Billiards did reach No. 6 in the UK Atari Charts.

 From 1981 until about 1983, Thorn EMI Video Programmes was based in the Thorn EMI head office, Orion House on Upper St Martin's Lane, near Seven Dials in central London before later moving to an office in Soho.

 The label was renamed Creative Sparks in 1984 and sold in a management buyout in 1985 before going into receivership and disappearing in 1987.